AOMediaCodec/av1-spec/annex.e.decoder.model.md

              lumaSamples =  (max_frame_width_minus_1 + 1) *
                                     (max_frame_height_minus_1 + 1)
     }
-    return  lumaSamples ÷ MaxDecodeRate[ level[operatingPoint] ]
+    return  lumaSamples ÷ MaxDecodeRate
 }
 ~~~~~

-The MaxDecodeRate value is defined Table N for the level signaled for the operating point the decoder has chosen to decode.
+The MaxDecodeRate value is defined in [section A.3] for the level signaled for the operating point the decoder has chosen to decode.

 ### Frame presentation timing
 {:.no_count}